Tangerine-Community/Tangerine-client-legacy/README.markdown

     git clone https://github.com/Tangerine-Community/Tangerine-client.git

-Switch to the correct branch

-	git checkout marionette
+Use the correct branch - for stable development, stick to master.
+For recent development, use develop

 ## Init the source code

-    cd scripts &  bundle install
-	cd ..
     npm install
     bower install

 These commands read the relevant node and ruby dependencies and installs all of the necessary libraries.

-There's a postinstall script that runs when npm install is done that will add the android platform and then run init.rb, which sets up all the js.
+There's a postinstall script that runs when npm install is done that will add the android platform and then run gulp init.

 ## Start the app